 Similar to “how-to” content, demo videos substantially increase conversion rates.
 For example, you can embed demonstration videos on your landing page to show your potential customer what they’ll get and how to use your product.
 Demo videos certainly work for physical or software products, but you shouldn’t underestimate how effective they can be for less tangible sales like services or memberships.
 Videos help trigger the viewer’s imagination and help them see themselves using your product or service.

 Bottom of the Funnel – Conversion

-What the conversion stage content should achieve: Result in customers making a transaction.
+What the conversion stage, or decision stage, content should achieve: Result in customers making a transaction.

 How you can achieve this: Provide unique value propositions, product descriptions, and proof of trust.

 The conversion stage content, or bottom-of-the-funnel content, should be designed to clearly demonstrate your value propositions and show what the potential customer gets from your product or service.

 Testimonials and reviews are the new word-of-mouth.
 We strongly recommend incorporating testimonials and reviews into your content wherever suitable.
 Collecting reviews from happy customers and displaying them on your social media pages, on your Google my business page, or on your website is extremely useful.
 Similarly, having a dedicated testimonial page is a great way for experts and professionals to give you their seal of approval.